Martin Daly (professor)

-Martin Daly is an Emeritus Professor of Psychology at McMaster University in Hamilton, Ontario, Canada, and author of many influential papers on evolutionary psychology.
+Martin Daly (born November 15, 1944) is an Emeritus Professor of Psychology at McMaster University in Hamilton, Ontario, Canada, and author of many influential papers on evolutionary psychology.
 His current research topics include an evolutionary perspective on risk-taking and interpersonal violence, especially male-male conflict and family violence.
 He and his wife, the late Margo Wilson, were formerly editors-in-chief of the journal Evolution and Human Behavior and presidents of the Human Behavior and Evolution Society.

 He was named a Fellow of the Royal Society of Canada in 1998.

 Daly is one of the main researchers of the Cinderella effect.